trailblazer/trailblazer.github.io/2.1/trailblazer/wiring.md

 Referencing an explicit target must happen by id, and can both point forward or backward.

+Note that you can also reference `Start.default`, and end events like `End.success`.

 ## Recover

 Error handlers on the left track are the perfect place to "fix things".
 This means you might want to return to the right track.
 We call this a _recover_ task.
 For example, if you need to upload a file to S3, if that doesn't work, try with Azure, and if that still doesn't play, with Backblaze.
 This is a [common pattern when dealing with external APIs](https://github.com/trailblazer/trailblazer/issues/190).